HMS Captain (1678): Rebuild at Portsmouth Dockyard 1719-1723

-Her armament was under the 1719 Establishment as 70 guns consisting of twenty-six 24-pounder guns on the lower deck (LD), twenty-six 12-pounder guns on the upper deck (UD), fourteen 6-pounder guns on the quarterdeck (QD), and four 6-pounder guns on the foc’x’le (Fc).
+Her armament was under the 1719 Establishment as 70 guns consisting of twenty-six 24-pounder guns on the lower deck (LD), twenty-six 12-pounder guns on the upper deck (UD), fourteen 6-pounder guns on the quarterdeck (QD), and four 6-pounder guns on the foc's'le (Fc).
 Her crew would be 440 personnel.

 Service 1721-1762

 She was commissioned under the command of Captain Philip Vanbrugh in 1721 as guardship at Portsmouth.
 In 1723, remaining as guardship until 1725, she was under the command of Captain Thomas Whorwood.
 In 1726 she was assigned to Vice-Admiral Sir Charles Wager's Fleet for service in the Baltic.
 The sailed from the Nore for Copenhagen, Denmark then on to Stockholm, Sweden.
 Joined by a Danish Squadron in May, the Fleet continued into the Gulf of Finland.
 In the autumn the fleet returned to England anchoring off the Gunfleet on 1 November.
 In 1727 she was the flagship of Rear-Admiral Sir George Walton assigned to Sir John Norris's Fleet in the Baltic.
 The British Fleet made such a demonstration in the Baltic that the Russians laid up their ships and abandoned their designs on Sweden.
 In October 1727 she joined Vice-Admiral Wager in the Straits of Gibraltar.
 Later in 1727 she was under Captain Samuel Atkins.
 She returned home and paid off in 1728 to be placed in Ordinary.

 She was recommissioned in 1731 under the command of Captain Digby Dent (until 1734) as guardship at Portsmouth.
 Later in 1731 she was ordered to be fitted for service in the Mediterranean.
 She was in service in the English Channel in July 1732.
 She was once again reduced to the guardship role at Portsmouth in August 1732.
 In 1735 she was assigned Captain Alexander Geddes as commander for service with Sir John Norris's Fleet at the Tagus off Portugal.
 She was paid off on 4 May 1737 into Ordinary.